-National School Choice Week does not preference one type of choice above another.
+National School Choice Week does not prefer one type of choice above another.
 Instead, we believe that parents themselves are best qualified to make decisions for their children.

-Open enrollment policies allow parents to select the best traditional public schools for their children, regardless of where the school is located.
-In 11 states parents are permitted to select any school for their child, in any school district, without restrictions or limitations on the parent’s choice.
-19 states offer open enrollment programs that are subject to restrictions or limitations.
-An additional 17 states have allowed districts and schools to decide whether to participate in open enrollment.
+Open enrollment and traditional public schools are established by school districts and are available for children in all 50 states.
+These schools do not charge tuition.
+Open enrollment policies make it possible for parents to choose traditional public schools that are outside of their zone or district.
+In 10 states parents may select any traditional public school for their child, in any school district.
+In 16 states, open enrollment is available but is subject to restrictions or limitations.
+An additional 20 states have allowed districts and schools to decide whether to participate in open enrollment.

 Public Charter Schools

-Charter schools are public schools that are allowed the freedom to be more innovative, while being held accountable for student achievement.
-Charter schools are always public schools, and they are not allowed to charge tuition.
-There are currently more than 6,900 charter schools in the U.S. serving more than 3.1 million children.
+Charter schools are public schools that are created by school districts, colleges, nonprofit organizations, or other entities.
+Charter schools are allowed to determine many of their own policies and practices.
+Charter schools are always public schools and they are not allowed to charge tuition.
+There are currently more than 7,000 charter schools in the U.S. serving more than 3.2 million children.
 As shown on this map, 44 states and the District of Columbia have passed laws allowing for the creation of public charter schools.
-The number of students in charter schools has more than doubled in the last ten years.
+The number of students in charter schools has more than doubled in the last 10 years.

 Private School Choice

 Private schools are available in all 50 states.
 Private schools charge tuition and may be faith-based or independent.
 Many private schools and nonprofit organizations offer scholarships for students.
 In addition, 30 states offer official programs that provide scholarships or tuition assistance for families.
 Of these states, 21 states offer official scholarship programs, 7 states offer both scholarship and deduction programs, and 1 state offers only a deduction program. *Availability of scholarships and deductions varies by state.
 Please check with a local or state-based school choice organization for details.